kedro-org/kedro-plugins/kedro-datasets/README.md

 pip install kedro-datasets
 ```

+# Datasets

+Welcome to `kedro_datasets`, the home of Kedro's data connectors.
+Here you will find `AbstractDataset` implementations created by QuantumBlack and external contributors.

 ## What `AbstractDataset` implementations are supported?

 We support a range of data connectors, including CSV, Excel, Parquet, Feather, HDF5, JSON, Pickle, SQL Tables, SQL Queries, Spark DataFrames and more.
 We even allow support for working with images.